Identifying Common Puppy Health Issues

 Congenital Deafness

 Congenital deafness refers to hearing loss that is present at birth.
 Certain dog breeds, such as Dalmatians, Australian Shepherds, and Boxers, are more prone to congenital deafness due to genetic factors.
 Dogs with congenital deafness may show signs like not responding to sounds, not waking up to noise, or exhibiting louder vocalizations.
-While there is no cure for congenital deafness, training techniques geared toward visual cues and vibrations can help communicate and ensure the dog's safety.
+While there is no cure for congenital deafness, training geared toward visual cues and vibrations can help communicate and ensure the dog's safety.

 Muscular Dystrophy